acceleratescience/packaging-publishing/docs/1_setting_up.md

 - Head to the Repo Settings
 - There is a heading called "Default Branch"
-- Click on the pencil icon and change the default branch to `basic`
+- Click on the two arrow icon and change the default branch to `basic`

 **Delete the `main` branch**

 - Head back to the Code tab
-- Locate the branch dropdown and click on the thing to the right of it
+- Locate the branch dropdown and click on the thing to the right of it (it should say `4 branches`)
 - Find the `main` branch and delete it

 **Rename the `basic` branch to `main`**

-- In the same page, next to the trash can, click on the three dots
+- In the same page for the `basic` branch, next to the trash can, click on the three dots
 - Click on "Rename branch"
 - Change the name to `main`